LibtraceTeam/BSOD/client/windows/README.txt

 Further information about both the BSOD client and server can be found at http://research.wand.net.nz/software/visualisation.php

+This particular build was created using Visual Studio 2010 and tested on a 32 bit Windows 7 install.
+We expect that it will work fine on Vista machines, but has not been explicitly tested as yet.
+Windows XP may or may not work, but feel free to try your luck.
+If you absolutely must have a working version of BSOD client for Windows XP, get in touch and we'll see what we can do.

 Running BSOD Client
 ===================
+IMPORTANT for Windows users: If you have not installed Visual Studio on your machine, you may not have all the development libraries required to run BSOD client.
+The file vcredist_x86.exe (included in the zip file) will install these libraries for you.

 Edit the configuration file "bsod2.cfg" to suit your requirements (see Configuration below) and then simply double-click on the bsodclient executable.
 It will automatically attempt to connect to the server specified in your